awsdocs/amazon-ec2-user-guide/doc_source/using-regions-availability-zones.md

 You can list the Availability Zones that are available to your account\.
 For more information, see [Describing Your Regions, Availability Zones, and Local Zones](#using-regions-availability-zones-describe)\.

-### Local Zones<a name="network-border-group"></a>
+### Local Zones<a name="concepts-local-zones"></a>

-When you launch an instance, you can optionally select a Local Zone so that your applications are closer to your end users\.

-Local Zones allow you to seamlessly connect to the full range of services in the AWS Region such as Amazon Simple Storage Service and Amazon DynamoDB through the same APIs and tool sets\.

-Local Zones are not available in every Region\.
-For information about the Regions that support Local Zones, see [Available Regions](#concepts-available-regions)\.
+A Local Zone is an extension of an AWS Region in geographic proximity to your users\.
+When you launch an instance, you can select a subnet in a Local Zone\.
+Local Zones have their own connections to the internet and support AWS Direct Connect, so resources created in a Local Zone can serve local users with very low\-latency communications\.
+For more information, see [AWS Local Zones](http://aws.amazon.com/about-aws/global-infrastructure/localzones/)\.

 A Local Zone is represented by a Region code followed by an identifier that indicates the location, for example, `us-west-2-lax-1a`\.

-To use Local Zones, you must first opt in\.
-For more information, see [Opting in to a Local Zone](#using-regions-availability-zones-opt-in-local)\.

-After you opt in to a Local Zone, you can launch any of the following resources in the Local Zone:
+To use a Local Zone, you must first enable it\.
+For more information, see [Enabling Local Zones](#enable-zone-group)\.
+Next, create a subnet in the Local Zone\.
+Finally, launch any of the following resources in the Local Zone subnet, so that your applications are closer to your end users:
-+ Amazon Virtual Private Cloud subnet
 + Amazon EC2 instances
 + Amazon EBS volumes
 + Amazon FSx file servers
 + Application Load Balancer

+Local Zones are not available in every Region\.
+For information about the Regions that support Local Zones, see [Available Regions](#concepts-available-regions)\.

 You can list the Local Zones that are available to your account\.
 For more information, see [Describing Your Regions, Availability Zones, and Local Zones](#using-regions-availability-zones-describe)\.

-You connect to the public internet by using an internet gateway that resides in the Local Zone\.
-This configuration provides customers local incoming and outgoing traffic which helps reduce latency\.

-Local Zones also support connections to AWS Direct Connect, allowing customers to route their traffic over a private network connection\.

 ### Network Border Groups<a name="network-border-group"></a>